-There are many questions surrounding the surrogacy process as a whole but specifically around the concept of surrogate compensation.
-One of the most common questions we receive is: How much do surrogates get paid?
-Our gestational carrier compensation package is one of the most generous in the field, from $44,000 to $62,000.
-The range can vary according to individual circumstances.
-You can estimate how much you could earn through surrogacy with surrogacy compensation calculator below.
+There are many good questions that women who are considering surrogacy ask.
+One of the most common questions is: How much do surrogates get paid?
+Our compensation package is one of the most generous in the field starting at $44,000 and up.
+Estimate how much you could earn with our surrogacy compensation calculator below.

-Factors which may impact surrogate mother compensation can include geographic location, the type of pregnancy (e.g. twins), and prior surrogate mother experience.
-Experienced surrogates are highly encouraged to apply to receive additional compensation and can be eligible to receive up to $10,000 in additional pay.
+Factors which may impact surrogate mother compensation can include geographic location, the type of pregnancy (e.g., twins), and prior surrogate mother experience.
+In fact, experienced surrogates are highly encouraged to apply to receive additional compensation.
 Scroll down to view the additional benefits that are available.

 In order to help visualize what is included in a surrogate compensation package, we have provided the below chart that breaks down what is included in monthly installments and various additional benefits such as compensation for multiples and pumping breast milk.

 Finding a path to parenthood by working with a gestational carrier continues to grow in its appeal.
 In 2019, an estimated 7,000 births took place by surrogate in the United States, as the market is steadily growing at 15% per year based on data from the Centers for Disease Control.
 And, in 2017, we know that 4.2% of all In Vitro Fertilization transfers occurred with a gestational carrier, which grew from just over 1% ten years prior.